ashdavies/talks/2018-06-27-leveraging-databinding-with-kotlin/leveraging-android-databinding-with-kotlin-short.md

 }
 ```

-^ - Introduce basic asynchronous operation to update loading and item state.
+^ - Show a progress bar to indicate loading state.

 ---